 Clean technology advances are a boon for alternative energy manufacturers.
 Hydrogen fuel cells provide safer, cleaner solutions for companies that produce consumables.
 Water is the byproduct of hydrogen fuel cells, so forklifts and other vehicles with that technology installed can perform alongside food products without contaminating them.

-Axenics provides non destructive testing on materials and weldments for three-pass heat exchanger hydrogen fuel cells for a variety of vehicles, such as lift trucks or buses.
+Axenics uses non destructive testing methods on materials and weldments for three-pass heat exchanger hydrogen fuel cells for a variety of vehicles, such as lift trucks or buses.
 An ultrasonic gauge sends high-frequency mechanical vibrations into a component or material.
 Once the wave has penetrated the entirety of the component, two audible signals result from the gauge.
 If there is a third audible signal, a deformity exists that goes beyond acceptable parameters.
 For example, a scratch on tubing cannot be greater than 10% of the wall thickness of the material, or else it’s rejected.

 Dye Penetration Testing

 Weldments on hydrogen fuel cells are often the width of a single strand of human hair, so depth gauges may not detect a fault in a weld.
 A dye penetration test searches for minuscule cracks that visual and other testing methods cannot locate.
 Steps for this testing method include:

 - Cleaning the material to remove any dirt, dust or potential contaminants and then drying the material

 - A thin dye coats the material, and then the dye is wiped clean from the material